 How to protect your cash flow from bad debt

-Fortunately, there are ways that you can protect your cash flow from the threat of insolvency.
-Here we take a look at some of your options.
+It’s therefore vital that businesses take steps to protect their cash flow from the threat of debtor insolvency.
+Here, we take a look at some of your options.

 1. Get to know your customers

 It’s arguably never been more important to know your customers before offering credit terms.

 Credit checks offer a valuable way of establishing the creditworthiness of your customers.
 Remember that this is essential for all new customers, and you should also regularly check existing customers as their position could change at any time – especially in the current climate.

 It’s also important to obtain as much information about your customers as possible.
 You can achieve this by asking every new customer to complete an account opening form, giving you formal details about the business and the contact information for accounts payable, both of which are essential for effective credit control and in the event you need to take legal action or instruct a debt collection agency.

 Also, ensure that each of your customers has agreed to your terms and conditions of sale.